appijumbo/Git-Github-for-Newbies/README.md

 When you create a new repository for your project in GitHub you may include a software license.
 As a starting point, Github has created a website to help developers choose a license http://choosealicense.com.

 gitnore
 You may want to ignore file.
-To do this use the .gitnore file [https://git-scm.com/docs/gitignore ]  Have a look at https://www.gitignore.io for aoutomated ignoring of typical files found in operation systems, for example .DS_Store [see http://sourabhbajaj.com/mac-setup/Git/gitignore.html for example]
+To do this [use the .gitnore file](https://git-scm.com/docs/gitignore) and [use gitnore for aoutomated ignoring of typical files](https://www.gitignore.io) found in operation systems, [for example .DS_Store]( http://sourabhbajaj.com/mac-setup/Git/gitignore.html for example)

 readme
 This is a description of the project and perhaps how people can get involved or other useful information point for people interested in the project point of view, not simply a user.